Last updated on September 23rd, 2024 at 07:53 am

 A collectivist culture can be characterized by a range of distinct features.

-These include emphasis on group harmony, interdependence, hierarchical social structures, strong family ties, and a sense of duty towards the collective.
+These include an emphasis on group harmony, interdependence, hierarchical social structures, strong family ties, and a sense of duty towards the collective.

 Understanding these traits is crucial for encouraging cross-cultural understanding and effective communication in an increasingly interconnected world.